ABZ-Aaron/Reddit-API-Pipeline/instructions/aws.md

 2. Secure your account following these [steps](https://aws.amazon.com/getting-started/guides/setup-environment/module-two/).

     Here we are setting up MFA for the root user.
 The root is a special account that has access to everything.
 Therefore it's important we secure this.
 Also be sure to setup an IAM user which will have its own set of permissions, in this case, admin permissions.
 Generally in production, you should only use the root account for tasks that can only be done with the root account.
-In other words, avoid using the root account when you can.

 3. Setup CLI following this [guide](https://aws.amazon.com/getting-started/guides/setup-environment/module-three/).